Textual description of firstImageUrl

 Dopo il 1918 visse e lavorò nella sua casa a Planegg.

-In un perfetto stile impressionistico, dipinse una varietà di paesaggi, nature morte e vedute di città, ma padroneggiò anche la pittura di figure.
+In perfetto stile impressionistico, dipinse una varietà di paesaggi, nature morte e vedute di città, ma padroneggiò anche la pittura di figure.

 I suoi motivi della vita cittadina di Monaco come Hofgarten, Englischer Garten e Hirschgarten lo resero famoso.